71xx/71xx.github.io/_posts/history/2020-08-26-Europes-World-Supremacy.markdown

 *    The Ottoman Empire in the 1850’s
         *   Major European powers all had relation to the Ottoman empire
         *   The capulations - special rights granted by the empire, meant that turkey could not levy a tax on imported goods
-        *   The “sick man” of Europe - Turkey called sick man of europe, due to it’s long decline
+        *   The “sick man”(644) of Europe - Turkey called sick man of europe, due to it’s long decline
         *   The Crimean War - Turks on winning side, though they won it exposed their military and political weakness, pointed need of better organisation
         *   Outcome of war proved politically superiority of England and France
         *   Turkish reformers wanted to remodel turkey's political system.